Best VPN for Firefox in 2026

 Pair with Firefox Containers

 Firefox's Multi-Account Containers let you isolate browsing contexts.
-Pair this with a VPN add-on to use different VPN locations in different containers — browse as if in the US in one tab and the UK in another.
+Pair this with a VPN add-on to use different VPN settings in different containers — keeping work and personal browsing fully separated and encrypted.

 What to Look for in a Firefox VPN Add-on